cvredenburgh/cvredenburgh.github.io/content/projects/fine-grained-representations.md

 ---
-title: Regional Contrastive Learning for Fine-grained Product Representations & Evaluation
+title: Regional Contrastive Learning for Fine-grained Product Representations
 description: How can we teach AI to better understand the subtle differences in product design—like the cut of a collar or the curve of a sole?
-This project builds on regional contrastive learning methods (E² CLiP) to refine multimodal product representations, experimenting with token alignment, pruning, and wavelet-based transformers to capture fine-grained product features.
+This project builds on regional contrastive learning methods (E² CLiP) to refine multimodal product representations, experimenting with token alignment, pruning, and alternative transformer architectures (e.g. wavelet-based) to capture fine-grained product features.
+Then, I demonstrate how these representations can be leveraged for generative optimization as well as analytical outputs.
 tags: ["AI", "contrastive learning", "CLiP", "vision-language models", "product concept evaluation", "multimodal", "representation learning"]
 githubUrl: https://github.com/cvredenburgh/multimodal-concept-evaluation
 date: 2025-07-25